 This brought up another set of concerns for me.
 I don’t want to deny the concept of sex and gender, pretending that these things don’t exist.
 I’m aware that, for example, ignoring race and trying to be “colorblind” helps perpetuate racism, and I wonder if ignoring gender could have unintended consequences as well.
 I’m aware that children in large groups very rapidly segregate themselves by sex, and while I don’t know to what extent socialization causes this, I know that it’ll come up for my child either way.
 I’m aware that I live in a highly gender-enforced culture, and I’m afraid to experiment on my child.
 In other words, I’m just not sure I feel qualified to buck the gender system very much at all.
 The words “gender-neutral” became a sticking point in my mind, because I know perfectly well that I do not (and my child will not) live in a gender-neutral world.
 And it’s not even that I want my future baby to be gender-neutral.
 I just want ou to be whatever ou wants to be.

-So I was really glad to run across a post from Arwyn at Raising My Boychick: Raising him purple: a defense of gender neutrality in early childhood.
+So I was really glad to run across a post from Arwyn at Raising My Boychick: Raising him purple: a defense of gender neutrality in early childhood (link no longer active).
 This post expresses so much of my thoughts, that I wish you would read the whole thing (or her whole blog, for that matter).
 Some of my favorite passages (link and emphasis original):

 …While I know my child has a penis and testicles, and apparently lacks a vulva and vagina, I do not know that he is a boy.
 I may think that he is a boy, it is likely that he is a boy, but just like I do not — and cannot until he informs me — know his sexuality, I do not — and cannot until he informs me — know his gender.
 He might be a boy.
 He might be a girl.
 He might be some variation of genderqueer or otherwise fall midway in the gender spectrum, or outside of it altogether.
 (And for that matter, he might be a high femme boy or a very butch girl…)